-At Micro Harmonics, the Y-junction circulator is being replaced by the broad band hybrid circulator (see pages 11-13).
-But for narrow bandwidth applications, we continue to offer a line of Y-junction circulators covering sub-bands within the WR-15, WR-12, WR-10, and WR-8 bands (50-140 GHz).
+At Micro Harmonics, the Y-junction circulator is being replaced by our patented broadband hybrid circulator (see pages 9-12).
+But for some narrow bandwidth applications, we continue to offer a line of Y-junction circulators covering subbands within the WR-15, WR-12, WR-10, and WR-8 bands (50-140 GHz).
 These circulators exhibit state-of-the-art performance in terms of high isolation, low-insertion loss, and low port reflections.
 Check our website for stock models.
 Special order designs optimized for specific sub-bands are considered on a case-by-case basis.